Stade Pershing

+In 1923 and 1924, Stade Pershing saw the first football games between France and England, both of which were won by England.

 An exhibition match at Stade Pershing between the England and Australian national rugby league football teams in December 1933 (won 63–13 by the Australians) as part of the Australian teams 1933–34 Kangaroo Tour, inspired the beginnings of rugby league in France.